Conorbeamish/fallout-minigame/README.md

 GAMEPLAY

-Players are given a list of words and have 3 tries to select one word form the list which is pre-determined as the password.
+Players are given a list of words and have 3 tries to select one word from the list which is pre-determined as the password.

 The words are hidden in jumbled text and must be found and clicked to make a guess.